David Murdoch

 David Matthew Murdoch MBE (born 17 April 1978) is a retired Scottish curler from Stirling.
 As the Scotland skip, he and his former team of Ewan MacDonald, Warwick Smith, Euan Byers and Peter Smith are the 2006 and 2009 World Curling Champions.
 Representing Great Britain, he has been skip at three Winter Olympics, Torino 2006, finishing fourth, Vancouver 2010, finishing fifth and Sochi 2014, where he won an Olympic silver medal.
-He currently serves as a coach, performance team manager and consultant for British Curling.
+He served as national and Olympic coach for British Curling since September 2018, before being named Curling Canada's high-performance director in early 2023.

 Sporting career

 Junior

 Murdoch is a two time World Junior Curling Champion – in 1995, as an alternate for Tom Brewster, Jr., and in 1996 as a lead for James Dryburgh.
 In 1998 he won a silver medal at the World Juniors as a third for Garry MacKay.
 By 1999, Murdoch had moved up to the position of skip, and led Scotland to a 6–3 record and fifth place at that year's world juniors.
 Four years later, he led Scotland to the European Championship title, beating Peja Lindholm's formidable Sweden team in the final.